Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Walls of Ravenloft.md

 Characters who enter a gate tower find themselves on a flag�tone floor with a hollow tower stretching high above them, The mechanisms for raising and lowering the drawbridge and portcullis fill both gate towers.
 The latch mechanism in each tower is magically activated by a word that only [[Strahd]] knows.
 It can also be activated with a successful casting of dispel magic (DC 14).
 Neither the drawbridge nor the portcullis will move until both latches are activated.

 K2.
 CENTER COURT GATE
-Two gates, one north of the keep and one to the south,

-prevent easy access to what lies beyond them.
+Two gates, one north of the keep and one to the south, prevent easy access to what lies beyond them.
+_____

-A massive wall juts out to connect the outer walls of the castle with the keep.
-A twenty-foot-wide, twenty-foot-tall archway offers passage through the connecting wall but is blocked by a rusting iron portcullis.
+"A massive wall juts out to connect the outer walls of the castle with the keep.
+A twenty-foot-wide, twenty-foot-tall archway offers passage through the connecting wall but is blocked by a rusting iron portcullis."
+____

-The portcullis is unlocked and can be lifted with a suc­ cessful DC 15 Strength check.
-It can also be opened with a command word that only [[Strahd]] and Cyrus Bel­ view (area K62) know.
+The portcullis is unlocked and can be lifted with a successful DC 15 Strength check.
+It can also be opened with a command word that only [[Strahd]] and Cyrus Belview (area K62) know.
 Unless the portcullis is wedged or propped open, it falls back into place once it is let go.

 K3.
 SERVANTS' COURTYARD
+______

-This courtyard northeast of the keep is enclosed by tow­ ering walls.
+"This courtyard northeast of the keep is enclosed by towering walls.
 A stone carriage house with hinged wooden doors stands silent in the corner where the outer walls meet.
-Across from the carriage house, a slender wooden door reinforced with iron bands leads into the keep.
+Across from the carriage house, a slender wooden door reinforced with iron bands leads into the keep."
+___

 The carriage house is described in area K4.
 The wooden door, which leads to area K23, is swollen and stuck in its frame.
 A character can shoulder open the stuck door with a successful DC 10 Strength check.